simul/simul.github.io/unity/Clouds.md

 Rain Speed| "rainFallSpeedMS"| Between 0.0 and 120.0 Raindrop Size|"rainDropSizeMm"| Between 0.001 and 100.0.
 Shadow|"cloudShadowStrength" | Amount of shadow.
 Between 0.0 and 1.0
-Shadow Range|"cloudShadowRange"| Range of cloud shadow texture, in Km.
+Shadow Range|"cloudShadowRange"| Range of cloud shadow texture, in km.
 Between 0.5 and 200.0.
 Max cloud dist|"maxCloudDistanceKm"| Distance of furthest cloud layer.
 Between 100.0 and 500.0.
 Noise Period | "noisePeriod" | Fractal noise period, in days.
 Between 0.001 and 1000.0 Persistence |"edgeNoisePersistence"| Persistence for edge noise texture.
 Between 0.0 and 1.0

-** Integer**
+**Integer**

 Sequencer Property| Name Variable | Definition
 ------------------|---------------|------------